As someone who has been searching for motivation for years and for a fool-proof way to achieve her goals, I’ve asked myself these questions a lot:

 I plan to accomplish this within 6 months.
 My short term fitness goals in order to complete this short-term goal are: To run 1.5 miles in 8:50 minutes.
 To do 110 push-ups in two minutes.
 To do 115 crunches in two minutes.
 To do 50 pull-ups in two minutes.
 To swim 500 yards in 8:15.

 I plan to accomplish this goal within 6 months after I finish the prior goal, which is boosting my fitness in order to exceed PST standards.
-In order to accomplish this, I will do personal training, cross-training, building strength, increasing stamina, going to obstacle courses, swimming in the ocean, swimming with sharks, practicing holding my breath and “drown proofing” exercises, running on sand, running on concrete, and building mental toughness by consistently going after my goals and pushing past fear in all areas of my life.
+In order to accomplish this, I will do personal training, cross-training, building strength, increasing stamina, going to obstacle courses, swimming in the ocean, practicing holding my breath and “drown proofing” exercises, running on sand, running on concrete, and building mental toughness by consistently going after my goals and pushing past fear in all areas of my life.
 And swimming in 55 degree water (fun!).

 Next up, write down your weekly goals.